actor-framework/actor-framework/manual/MessagePassing.rst

 .. literalinclude:: /examples/message_passing/promises.cpp
    :language: C++
-   :lines: 18-43
+   :start-after: --(rst-promises-begin)--
+   :end-before: --(rst-promises-end)--

 Message Priorities
 ------------------

 By default, all messages have the default priority, i.e., ``message_priority::normal``.
-Actors can send urgent messages by setting the priority explicitly:
-``send<message_priority::high>(dst,...)``.
-Urgent messages are put into a different queue of the receiver's mailbox.
-Hence, long wait delays can be avoided for urgent communication.
+Actors can send urgent messages by setting the priority explicitly: ``send<message_priority::high>(dst,...)``.
+Urgent messages are put into a different queue of the receiver's mailbox to avoid long delays for urgent communication.